-Lisa Flashner is the chair of the Board of Trustees.
-Lisa is the Chief Operating Officer of the Ellison Institute for Transformative Medicine at USC, the USC Center for Applied Molecular Medicine (CAMM), and the USC Westside Cancer Center (WCC).
+Lisa Flashner is recent past chair of the Board of Trustees.
+She is the Chief Operating Officer of the Ellison Institute for Transformative Medicine at the University of Southern California.
 First joining USC in 2009, she has put her leadership skills to work to pursue her passion for making a difference in healthcare.
 Lisa oversees the financial and business operations of the group as well as personnel related matters, donor relations, and strategic planning.
 She received a Bachelor of Science in Accounting from the University of Illinois, a law degree magna cum laude from Georgetown University Law Center, and is a certified public accountant.
 Prior to joining USC, she was a partner at New World Ventures, a venture capital firm focused on investments in early stage technology companies.
 She joined New World from the investment banking group at Robert W. Baird & Co., where she was a lead banker in the information technology and telecommunications industry.
 Prior to her work in investment banking, Lisa practiced corporate law and was a tax accountant at Arthur Anderson & Co.
 Lisa has two children who are Wildwood School alumni.

 John D. Friedman, MD is the Chief of Outpatient Cardiac Imaging at Cedars-Sinai Medical Center.
 John is board certified in nuclear medicine and in internal medicine with a subspecialty in cardiovascular disease.
 He has written or co-written numerous papers for peer-reviewed publications and has presented lectures, both locally and nationally.
 A native of Los Angeles, John received his medical degree from USC and completed his internship, residencies, and fellowships at Cedars-Sinai Medical Center.
 John served on the board of the Jewish Big Brothers Big Sisters of Los Angeles.
 He and his wife Jeannie Gold are parents of three Wildwood alumni, Sam '96, Julie '05, and Charlotte '07.